callum-jones19/leadlight/README.md

 ## Repository Outline

 Various components of this repository are divided across multiple crates.
-This will provide a brief outline of them:
+This ill provide a brief outline of them:

 - `benches` is a crate that provides benchmarks across every processing algorithm and plugin present in this repository.
 It imports every available plugin crate, and then supplies benchmark tests for each of them.
+We do this in a separate crate, rather than supplying a bench function within each module, so that we can only initialise Criterion as a dependency in one place, and then not need to ensure it is imported as a dev dependency universally.
+  This might be subject to change if the benches start to bloat out, or if it ends up making more sense to hold them within each plugin.
 - `xtask` is a thin wrapper around the *nih-plug* `xtask` crate, and provides and easy way to access the building and bundling functionality this crate provides.
 The commands provided by xtask are exposed by the alias provided